 How do you measure corporate reputation?

 There are several ways to measure your corporate reputation and how it impacts the value of your company.
-From work environment and corporate culture, to quality of products and services, to community engagement and environmental responsibility, all of these need to be monitored and analyzed to get the full picture of how your brand is viewed by the masses.
+From the work environment and corporate culture to quality of products and services, to community engagement and environmental responsibility, all of these need to be monitored and analyzed to get the full picture of how your brand is viewed by the masses.
 Tools that put hard numbers to measuring corporate reputation include the Corporate Reputation Quotient, shareholder value, and Net Promoter Score.

-What is reputational risk and how do you mitigate it?
+What is reputational risk, and how do you mitigate it?